Jonas Johansson (ice hockey, born 1995): Buffalo Sabres

-Johansson made his NHL debut on 4 February 2020, in relief of Carter Hutton in a game against the Colorado Avalanche.
+After coming back from the injury, Johansson was assigned to Rochester to start the 2019–20 season.
+Johansson was selected to participate in the 2020 AHL All-Star Classic.
+He was recalled by Buffalo on 30 January 2020 after the team's starter, Linus Ullmark, suffered an injury.
+Johansson made his NHL debut on 4 February, in relief of Carter Hutton in a game against the Colorado Avalanche.
 His first NHL start came on 6 February, making 18 saves on 21 shots in a shootout loss to the Detroit Red Wings.
-Johansson recorded his first NHL win on 23 February, a 2–1 win against the Winnipeg Jets.
+Johansson recorded his first NHL win on 23 February, a 2–1 victory against the Winnipeg Jets.
+In six games with Buffalo, Johansson went 1–3–1 with a GAA of 2.94 and a save percentage of .894.
+However, the season was cut short, ending on 12 March due to the COVID-19 pandemic.

-With the following North American season delayed due to the COVID-19 pandemic, on 31 October, Johansson was loaned by the Sabres to German club, Krefeld Pinguine of the Deutsche Eishockey Liga (DEL), until the commencement of NHL training camp.
-Before joining Krefeld, the DEL was later delayed due to the pandemic and Johansson returned to the Sabres.
+On 7 October, Johansson signed a one-year contract with the Sabres worth $700,000.
+With the following North American season delayed due to the pandemic, on 31 October, Johansson was loaned by the Sabres to German club, Krefeld Pinguine of the Deutsche Eishockey Liga (DEL), until the commencement of NHL training camp.
+However, before joining Krefeld, the DEL season was later delayed due to the pandemic and Johansson returned to the Sabres without having played a game.
+Instead, he opened the pandemic-delayed 2020–21 season with Buffalo on the taxi squad, eventually becoming the team's backup to Ullmark after Hutton suffered an injury.
+Playing sparsely through the first two months of the season, it was not until Ullmark went down with an injury in March that Johansson saw regular game time.
+In seven games with Buffalo, Johansson 0–5–1 with a GAA of 3.79 and a save percentage of .884.

-On 20 March 2021, Johansson was traded to the Colorado Avalanche in exchange for a sixth-round draft pick.
-The trade was delayed by a day as the Sabres waited to receive the results of several COVID-19 tests.
-Following the trade, Sabres beat writer John Vogl called Johansson the worst goaltender he had seen in nineteen years of covering the team.
-With the Avalanche, Johansson finished the regular season with a 5–1–1 record, including a win in their season finale against the Los Angeles Kings.
-He remained with the Avalanche through the playoffs without making an appearance, serving games as the backup while later among the black aces as the club's third choice goaltender.

-On 29 June, Johansson as a pending free agent opted to continue within the Avalanche organization, agreeing to a one-year, two-way contract extension.
-On 13 December, Johansson was claimed off waivers by the Florida Panthers.